SwiftLogic/Yummie/README.md

 5. Order List

 In each screen, we make different GET/POST request to a custom API.
-This project will is built with programmatic UIKit.
+This project was built with programmatic UIKit.

 ## Onboarding Demo: